Call Today! Free Immediate Response (818) 781-1570

 This motion is essentially an early probable cause challenge by asking the court to dismiss the criminal case due to insufficient evidence.
 Clearly, if the Los Angeles County prosecutor lacks probable cause, they won't be able to establish the burden of proof or obtain a conviction.

 Under California law, “misdemeanors” are considered the less serious category of criminal offenses.
+These can include minor theft, simple assault, or public intoxication.
 While there are many differences between misdemeanor and felony prosecutions in Los Angeles County, one of the most important is the procedure by which probable cause is determined.

-In almost all felony prosecutions, a preliminary hearing will be held in which a judge makes a determination of probable cause.
+In almost all felony prosecutions, a preliminary hearing will be held, during which a judge determines whether there is probable cause.

-These preliminary hearings have many of the same features as a jury trial including live witness testimony, legal arguments by counsel for the defendant and the government, and a determination of contested issues in the case.
+These preliminary hearings have many of the same features as a jury trial, including witness testimony, legal arguments by counsel for the defendant and the government, and a determination of contested issues in the case.
 In misdemeanor prosecutions, however, the defendant is not typically entitled to a preliminary hearing.

 However, in the case of a misdemeanor defendant who remains in custody before being brought to court for arraignment, the defendant, or their attorney, can request that the judge make a probable cause determination similar to that which would be made in a felony case at a preliminary hearing.

-As stated, it's important to note again a PC 991 motion is only used if you have been charged with a misdemeanor crime.
+As stated, it's important to note again that a PC 991 motion is only used if you have been charged with a misdemeanor crime.
 If you are facing a felony crime, a similar legal action is a Penal Code 995 motion.
+The consequences of a felony charge are significantly more severe, often resulting in longer prison sentences and more serious legal implications.

 Such a continuance may be necessary to give the prosecution time to assemble their evidence, speak with the arresting officers, and prepare for the litigated hearing before the Court.